 It's important for them to understand this won't last for ever - and no matter how difficult it can be for everyone, it's also a great chance to spend a bit more family time together.
 Hopefully, by finding more fun things to do with the kids, it will mean that they - and you too - are making more happy memories to treasure in the future.

-In the meantime, if you're looking for entertaining gift ideas for children, take a browse through four of our favourite collections: Craft & Creative, Games & Puzzles, Toys and In the Garden.
+In the meantime, if you're looking for entertaining gift ideas for children, take a browse through our Kids Stuff collection.
 Shop safely and keep smiling, everyone!